 Most of us will ultimately get calcification in our arteries as we age.
 Hence, calcification of the coronary arteries can be regarded as an aging phenomenon.

 However, if the amount of calcium is higher than expected by age, it may reflect an increased heart attack risk.

 Coronary calcification can be seen in adolescents, although it usually starts later in life.

-For a long while, arterial calcification was thought to be the result of a degenerative process, but recent evidence suggests a that a more active process is involved, possibly arising from injury or inflammation of the vessel wall.
+For many years, arterial calcification was thought to result from a degenerative process associated with aging.
+However, recent evidence suggests a more active process, likely arising from inflammation of the vessel wall.

 Coronary Calcium Score

-In the 1980’s US cardiologists lead by Dr. Arthur Agatston defined a method to assess the amount of coronary artery calcium by using electron beam computed tomography, otherwise known as ultrafast CT scan.
+In the 1980s, US cardiologists lead by Dr. Arthur Agatston studied how to assess the amount of calcium in the coronary arteries.

-An individual without coronary artery calcification is very unlikely to have a severe narrowing of a coronary artery (4).
+An individual with a CAC score of zero is very unlikely to have a severe blockage of a coronary artery.